Research interests: mitochondrial biogenesis and myopathies; microfluidics, assembly of cytochrome oxidase

 - BSc, Biochemistry, University of Toronto, 1984

 Professor Moira Glerum has developed a research program aimed at understanding the macromolecular assembly pathway for cytochrome oxidase (COX), the terminal electron acceptor in the mitochondrial respiratory chain.
-Using yeast as a model system, Dr Glerum's research has identified and characterized novel proteins involved in COX assembly.
+Using yeast as a model system, Professor Glerum's research has identified and characterized novel proteins involved in COX assembly.
 Since mutations in some of these proteins result in a spectrum of inherited diseases, her studies in yeast have improved our understanding of the molecular mechanisms underlying human mitochondrial disorders.
 Her current studies are geared towards understanding the relationship between copper provision/distribution and mitochondrial peroxide metabolism.

 Mitochondrial myopathies; mitochondrial biogenesis; assembly of cytochrome oxidase in yeast and humans.